I. The Basics & FAQs

 C. Where Are You Located?

 Our main office/warehouse is located in San Marcos, near downtown.
 Our address is 220 Herndon Street, San Marcos TX 78666.
 The two cross streets are Center Street and Martin Luther King Drive.
 If coming from the university/downtown square, take Guadalupe/TX-123 towards the highway.
 Take a right at the stoplight where Buzzmill is and continue for about half a mile.
 You will see a green Hays County Food Bank sign on our street.
 If coming from the highway, take a left on Martin Luther King Drive after the second set of railroad tracks on South LBJ.
-Our street, Herndon, is about a half mile after Buzzmill and Golden Chick.
+Our street, Herndon, is about a half mile after Golden Chick.
 You will see a green Hays County Food Bank sign on our street.

 D. Who Do I Report To For My Shift?